 Table 5.2.1.
-Predictor variables that were identified by Random Forest, as well as others that are recognized in influencing regeneration following fire. [placeholder, Doug will replace]
+Predictor variables that were identified by Random Forest, as well as others that are recognized in influencing regeneration following fire.

 In this report we analyzed data from 56 sites that were located in 16 fires that occurred from 2000-2009 (Fig. 5.2.1, Table 5.2.2).
 Fire size averaged ~19,620 (± 3,100) ha and ranged from 397-81,339 ha while elevation averaged 1989 m (± 28 m SE), ranging from 1547-2349 m.
 Plots in fires that burned in 2012 or 2013 were excluded from the analysis for two primary reasons.
 First, although immediate post-fire regeneration patterns is of interest, the mechanisms that drive densities the first few years following fire are often different than those over a longer timeframe (e.g. Hansen et al. 2016), and we wanted to focus on these long-term trends.
 We were also particularly interested in post-fire climate variables, and the more recent fires have less climate data to analyze (e.g. we could only include climate data for one year following fire for the 2013 sites).
 We may include the nine fires in further analyses or examine them separately to explore the differences between immediate post-fire densities and regeneration occurring over a longer timeframe.
 During data analysis we also removed four plots in older fires that were identified as outliers (e.g. a plot with conifer density higher than aspen density), resulting in a total of 52 sites used in the final analysis.